Joey Guðjónsson: Leicester City

 Jóhannes Karl joined Leicester on a free transfer in 2004 from Spanish side Real Betis.
 He made his Leicester debut coming on as a 73rd-minute substitute in their 2–1 away victory at Derby County on the opening day of the 2004–05 season.
 He made his first start of the season in a 1–0 home defeat to Watford on 21 August 2004.
 Jóhannes Karl became a regular first-team player as the Foxes struggled to make an immediate return to the top flight.
 He scored his first goal for the Foxes in a 3–2 home defeat to Preston North End in League Cup scoring a 68th-minute penalty on 2 October 2004.
-His first league goals came in a 2–2 home draw with Crew Alexander a month later on 2 November 2004.
+His first league goals came in a 2–2 home draw with Crewe Alexandra a month later on 2 November 2004.
 Jóhannes Karl made 41 appearances in all for Leicester during his first season at the club, scoring four times in all with two of them coming in the league.

 Jóhannes Karl made his first appearance of the 2005–06 season on the opening day of the season in Leicester's 4–1 defeat away at Sheffield United.
 His first goals of the league campaign came in a 2–2 draw away at Crewe Alexandra on 20 August 2005.
 His second came just three days later in a 3–0 away win over Bury in the League Cup.
 He then scored a further two in a 2–2 draw at home to Watford on 22 November.
 On 4 May 2006 Jóhannes Karl scored two goals against Hull City including the winner scored in the 84th minute from within his own half in a 3–2 win.

 Jóhannes Karl finished the season as joint top goal scorer with nine goals in all competitions for Leicester.
 He made 48 appearances with 42 of them coming in the league during the 2005–06 season.

 He won the club's player and goal of the season awards in their end of season ceremony.
 His winning goal came against Hull City when he scored from the halfway line, a strike which also won several other goal of the month awards and the Central Soccer Night goal of the season.

 Jóhannes Karl left Leicester at the end of the season to join Dutch side AZ after making 77 appearances and scoring 10 league goals for The Foxes over two seasons.